 Images of people lining the floors of grounded planes without the possibility of getting off the aircraft flooded social media.
 The Police are still trying to catch the drone operators and reports of British army units being called up to deal with the unfolding crisis have surfaced in the last hours with no resolution in sight.

-As a leader’s anti-drone technology firm, we understand the challenges inherent in averting drone threats.
+As a leading anti-drone technology firm, we understand the challenges inherent in averting drone threats.
 While drones have been operational since the 1970s, measures for preventing drone-related incidents be they terror-related or domestically flown models interfering with aircraft are still in their infant stages.

 The UK, one of the global leaders in anti-drone technology, was caught unprepared for this type of incident.
 With police denying terrorism links, it could have been anything from an amateur photographer trying to get a good view to a teenager looking for some “unusual” adventure.
 Still, even these types of scenarios have seldom been dealt with in the past.

 Even with numerous provisions in place for preventing drone incidents, cases of amateur-operated drones interfering with aircraft in the UK have skyrocketed from a near-zero rate as recently as 2013 to nearly 125 incidents in 2018.
-In the US, the number stands at over 100 months and while most go virtually unnoticed; experts agree this is one of the biggest threats to civilian and military aircraft today.
+In the US, the number stands at over 100 a month and while most go virtually unnoticed; experts agree this is one of the biggest threats to civilian and military aircraft today.

 SKYLOCK Could Have Helped